grandprod/grandprod/README.md

 Components are stored flat in a folder (no nested folders) under `src/app/components/`.
 They are named a bit backwards for grouping purposes.
 Rather than `hero-icon` and `weapon-icon` they are named `icon-hero` and `icon-weapon` so that all `icon` components are grouped together when sorted alphabetically.

+### Git Commits

+When auto-generating a changelog, only commits that follow the Conventional Commits specification are included.
+See [here](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) for examples.

 ### Adding New Content

 1. Create a new file in the `gamedata/{type}` directory for your content (or use an existing file).